Wozzeck: 1919–22: Progress through war's aftermath

-Berg gradually resisted his family's demands at the Berghof, writing Webern in March 1920 that he would need to earn income by editing, teaching, and writing, including for Musikblätter des Anbruch, the music journal of Universal Edition, in which case he might have even less time, however, to compose.
-That April, Johanna sold the landed property as he wished and another family member advised.
-In July, he planned three scenes (likely 1, 3, and 5) of act 2 in the shape of four- or five-movement symphony, finishing them by August.
+Berg gradually resisted his family's demands at the Berghof, writing Webern in March 1920 that he would instead need to make money by editing, teaching, and writing, including for Musikblätter des Anbruch, the music journal of Universal Edition, though he might have even less time to compose.
+That April, Johanna sold the landed property as he wished and as another family member had advised.
+In July, he planned three scenes (likely 1, 3, and 5) of act 2 in the shape of a four- or five-movement symphony, finishing them by August.

-In 1921, nearing the Austrian hyperinflation, the Society closed, and Johanna kept planning her family's future.
-She had disparaged Helene's passive income (from financial assets in Austrian kronen) as miserly and unreliable, and worried that Berg might "live in penury" by "componiererei" (fooling around composing).
+In 1921, the Society closed as the Austrian hyperinflation began.
+Johanna kept planning her family's future.
+She distrusted Helene's krone-based passive income and feared that "componiererei" (fooling around composing) would impoverish Berg.
 With dollars from her late son Herman's Florida estate, she funded New York trusts managed by Geo.
-Borgfeldt & Co., a firm long tied to the family, thereby re-enabling Berg's composing career.
-He finished act 2 in Vienna with Helene at Bad Hofgastein, then act 3 in Trahütten by October.
-While polishing and orchestrating Wozzeck, Berg recalled that Schoenberg had "tried to take away all my pleasure in [the opera]".
-In June 1922, he wrote Schoenberg it was done.
+Borgfeldt & Co., a firm long tied to the family, enabling Berg to keep composing.
+He finished act 2 in Vienna (as Helene visited Bad Hofgastein) and act 3 in Trahütten by October.
+While polishing and orchestrating Wozzeck, he recalled that Schoenberg had "tried to take away all my pleasure" in it.
+It was done, he wrote Schoenberg in June 1922.